 Erin is a native of Oak Ridge, Tennessee, but she now proudly calls Nashville home.

 Kelley joined MTAS (Knoxville) on November 4, 2013, as the Codes Coordinator.
 Prior to this, she worked as a paralegal in a private litigation law firm, focusing primarily in the areas of insurance defense and plaintiff personal injury/medical malpractice.
 She obtained a Bachelor of Arts degree in English from UTK in 1990.
 To compliment this, she obtained her paralegal certification in 2005, as well as her advanced certification in 2006.
-She is very active in the Smoky Mountain Paralegal Association, currently serving as the 2014-2015 President, and instructing the Communications section of the certified paralegal exam prep course.
+She is very active in, and past president of, the Smoky Mountain Paralegal Association, and co-instructs the certified paralegal exam prep course through SMPA.

 Assistant Director, MTAS865.974.9853 | 1610 University Avenue, Knoxville, TN 37921